Strategy with Courage — A Different Way to Create Extraordinary Impact

 What We Need to Do Differently.

-A different kind of strategy is possible—one that is cleaner, sharper, and genuinely transformative.
-It doesn’t depend on a particular framework or method.
-It’s an approach, a way of thinking and acting.
+A different kind of strategy is possible—one that is sharper, genuinely transformative.
+It doesn’t depend on a formulaic framework or method.
+It’s an approach, a way of thinking and acting which includes:

 A clear directional narrative.
 Our shared narrative is the story of where we are going and why.
-It defines the difference we want to make, the place we want to get to.
-It sets the compass: everything we do must moves us in that direction, or it does not belong.
+It clarifies the difference we want to make, the place we want to get to.
+It sets the compass: everything we do either moves us in that direction, or it does not belong.

 Insights developed by thinking deeply and drawing on experience.
 Insight unlocks change.
 It comes from sitting with the hard questions.
 From noticing patterns and hearing the signals.
 From learning honestly from what has worked—and what has not.
 From resisting the temptation to rush to action before understanding the landscape more fully.